CINA

 California is producing tumbleweeds as news deserts continue to expand in our state.

 Big Tech and Big Media continue to aridify the news ecosystem as longtime community newspapers are stripped for their parts, and news reporters and news coverage are drastically reduced.
-CINA is committed to growing reporting coverage in California through awareness, grant funding, business development and legislation.
+CINA is committed to growing reporting coverage in California in locally owned and operated news outlets through awareness, grant funding, business development and legislation.

 Why we formed